Table of contents

 Key benefits:

-Tackling these challenges isn’t about forcing change—it’s about making improvements easy to adopt.
+Tackling these challenges means making improvements that are easy to adopt - not forcing change.
 With the right mindset, training and tools, organisations can develop project management skills that drive real results.

 Background: